Peppered Moth

 Diversity is important for the survival of a species.
 In the meantime, the trees in England are light again.
 There’s hardly any factory soot to dirty the land.
 And guess what: there are now more light peppered moths than dark.

-This fact sheet was submitted by animalfunfacts.net fan Rosa.
-Thanks for your amazing article!
+These facts were submitted by animalfunfacts.net fan Rosa.
+Thanks!
 Do you want to write a fan factsheet?